shawnmicheals820/gitrepo/README.md

-The development of sports science and analytics has led to advancements in player conditioning, injury prevention, and tactical analysis in soccer.
+The 1950 World Cup final between Uruguay and Brazil at the Maracanã Stadium in Rio de Janeiro remains the highest-attended soccer match in history, with over 173,000 spectators.